RaviW1/RaviW1.github.io/_posts/2018-06-28-weather-prediction.md

 This plot show the maximum temperatures from 1960 to 2018

-In the future, I plan to improve this model and integrate it into a app. thumbnail and header photo by elCarito on Unsplash
+In the future, I plan to improve this model and integrate it into a app.